How to install KOSI as a user

 Every release of KOSI provides a rpm file for manual installation.
 You need to login into your KubeOps account to download the file.

-1. Create an KubOps account on the KubeOps website if you don’t have already and login into your account.
+1. Create an KubOps account on the KubeOps website if you haven´t already and log in to your account.

 2. Download your desired version of KOSI .rpm file from our official download page https://kubeops.net/products/downloads/kosi-downloads-en

-3. Install the KOSI rpm on master node or admin node (recommended).
+3. Install the KOSI rpm on your admin node.

 path to rpm : the directory path in which the file is available.